Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Obsequious :

 \əb-ˈsē-kwē-əs \ adjective; marked by exhibiting a fawning attentiveness.
-Also, servile, submissive, subservient.
+And also, servile, submissive, subservient.

 "Charlotte was never one to be an obsequious girlfriend, but when Chad Jr. unwittingly spoke in iambic pentameter, it did something to her."